 For Manila ramen, locals are united in choosing Mendokoro Ramenba.
-Their tonkotsu ramen carry a modern twist, all with heavier flavors that scream delicious.
+The ramen is tasty and authentic.

-Shoyu is the way to go if it’s your first time visiting.
-Their tonkotsu broth is quite creamy and thick.
+Shoyu (soy sauce) is the way to go if it’s your first time visiting.
+Their tonkotsu (pork bone) broth is thick and creamy.
 But the shoyu slices through it with just the right amount of tang.

 Nutty Tantanmen, Quality Gyoza

 The tantanmen is also a wonderful option.
-The nutty flavor of the sesame seeds is stacked on top of that rich tonkotsu.
-This makes for quite an intensely creamy broth.
+The nutty flavor of the sesame is stacked on top of the rich tonkotsu.
 Your doctor may prescribe this bowl for hangovers.

-As to toppings, the strongly seasoned minced pork stands out in the thick sea of broth.
+As for toppings, the powerfully seasoned minced pork stands out in the thick sea of broth.
 The clean, leafy crunch from the bok choy is also refreshing.

-For when you are in Tokyo the next time, why not consider a tour?
+For when you're in Tokyo the next time, why not consider a ramen tour?

-The side of gyoza are awesome.
+A side of gyoza (fried dumplings) are the perfect ramen companion.
 Crispy on the outside, soft and meaty on the inside – you’d think you’re eating in Japan.

 Mendokoro Ramenba is the creation of Elbert Cuenca and Ryan Cruz.
-These are the same ramenheads behind Ramen Yushoken.
+These are the same ramenheads behind Yushoken and Marudori in the Philippines.
 Thank you gentlemen for your hefty contributions to the Manila ramen scene.

-At Ramenba, the 21 seats in the stylish inside are all at the counter.
+At Ramenba in Makati, the 21 seats in the stylish inside are all at the counter.
 You’ll likely have to line up and wait to be seated.
 But I promise it’s worth the wait.